 Posts tagged with bubble

-Originally this started as a blanket copy but their font was a mix of upper and lower case letters.
+Originally this started as a blanket copy, but their font was a mix of upper and lower case letters.
 I positioned the upper-styled and lower-styled ones to their rightful positions and then designed glyphs to fill the gaps.
-Given that I think this font has merit but can’t be considered an original creation as it takes ~36 characters as-is from the Igor of Anarchy’s original 1990 design.
+I think this font has merit but isn’t an original creation given it takes ~36 characters as-is from Igor of Anarchy’s original 1990 design.

-This font looks great in a variety of scenarios but at a minimum needs an extra 1 vertical line between rows of text.
-You can even mix the upper and lower case to great effect.
+This font shines in a variety of scenarios but, at a minimum, needs an extra vertical line between rows of text.
+You can also mix upper and lower case to great effect.

-I later created a shorter version of this font which still retains most of the feel but eliminates the need for a custom renderer and provides the necessary line to breathe itself.
+I later created a shorter version of this font which still retains most of the feel.
+It eliminates the need for a custom renderer and provides the necessary line to breathe itself.